 - Plant out sprouting broccoli, cabbage, cauliflowers, leeks and celery.

-- Pinch out side shoots on tomatoes to maintain the plant’s energy and healthy growth.
+- Pinch out the side shoots on tomatoes to maintain the plant’s energy and healthy growth.

-Poundland have a great range of products to support your gardening activity in June, why not check out the range from our Gardening section online.
+Poundland have a great range of products to support your gardening activity in June, why not check out the range in-store.
+Click here to find your nearest Poundland.